Category Archives: Awesomeness

 Stop Kicking the Fabric.
 No – Really – Stop!

 Hello Dear Danglers!
-Let’s chat about something that has made many an aerial instructor completely insane.
+Let’s chat about something that has made many an aerial instructor completely bonkers.
 Unless your fabric has done something truly unspeakable to you, don’t -I repeat don’t – kick it out of the way before completing an inversion.
 Is that kind of violence really necessary?
 I think not.

 To invert with fabrics together, simply sweep the legs to one side and straddle back cleanly.
 When inverting with one fabric in each hand, stop – wait a minute.
 Hold your hands directly in front of your shoulders, and give the fabric just a second (or three) to part.
 If the fabric becomes tangled, and inverting with straight legs is not possible, bend the knees into a froggy-style invert.